-The total natural gas production of FSU in 2022 was 30874bcf, an increase of 1.69% when compared to 2021.
-The largest gas-producing countries are Russia, Turkmenistan, Uzbekistan.
-Through to 2030, annual FSU gas production is forecasted to increase by a CAGR of 0.39% to reach 32077bcf.
+The total natural gas production of FSU in 2022 increased by 1.69% when compared to 2021.
+The largest gas-producing countries are Russia, Turkmenistan, and Uzbekistan.
+Through to 2030, annual FSU gas production is forecast to increase by a CAGR of 0.39%.
 GlobalData uses proprietary data and analytics to provide a complete picture of the FSU natural gas fields segment.
 Buy the latest natural gas fields profiles here.

 Here are the 10 largest natural gas upcoming fields by reserves in FSU, according to GlobalData’s Oil & Gas, Upstream Fields Database.